This article may contain links from our affiliate partners. Please read how we make money!

 Check the Power

-Before you seek out more advanced reasons why your air fryer might not be heating up, we recommend starting with one easy solution.
+Before you seek out more advanced reasons why your air fryer might not be heating up, I recommend starting with one easy solution.
 And that is the power.

 Different air fryers will have their power buttons located in different areas, some will be in very obvious positions while others will be more well hidden, such as at the back or underneath the machine.